minvws/nl-covid19-notification-app-website/_includes/content/en/2-hoe-helpt-coronamelder-tegen-corona.md

 What happens if you test positive for coronavirus?

 - The GGD will ask you who you have been near to, and the GGD will call those people.
 - You can add your coronavirus status to the app with the help of the GGD.
 If a GGD employee calls you with the test results, they will also ask if you want to add this information to the app.
-If you choose to do this, the CoronaMelder app will send an notification to everyone who you has been near you and who may have been infected.
+If you choose to do this, the CoronaMelder app will send a notification to everyone who have been near you and who may have been infected.
 - That includes people you know, but also people you don’t know: people who otherwise would not have known they were at risk.
 This is how the app helps the contact tracing work being done by the GGD.
 - These people can thus avoid infecting other people, even before they have any symptoms.
 They can decide to stay at home, for example.
 - The notification only lets people know that they have been close to somebody who has tested positive, and on which day.
 It does not tell them who that person was, or where they were at the time.